-75 years since the publication of Brideshead Revisited, we tour the ‘real’ Brideshead, and stop off at other locations thought to have inspired the most famous homes in literature
+We tour the ‘real’ Brideshead, and stop off at other locations thought to have inspired the most famous houses in literature in Britain

 Words: Eleanor Doughty

-The tale of Brideshead Revisited, Evelyn Waugh’s iconic novel about the English aristocracy, which celebrates its 75th anniversary this year, is one as old as time.
+The tale of Brideshead Revisited, Evelyn Waugh’s iconic novel about the English aristocracy, is one as old as time.
 Middle-class boy meets charming aristocrat, falls in love… to say any more would spoil it.
 But Brideshead is more than just a story about Charles Ryder.
 It is a story of a house, Brideshead Castle.